aharvard/my-site/content/posts/2019-02-02---Design-Stytems-And-Web-Components.md

 ## How do Web Components empower designs systems?

 There are some many cool ways to make awesome websites nowadays.
-A lot of the most recent front-end tooling has empowered desginer and developers to collaborate more than ever before.
+A lot of the most recent front-end tooling has empowered designer and developers to collaborate more than ever before.
 Design deliverables are now extending all the way into the browser and design assets are being powered by code—wow.

 ### Encapsulated styling and custom behavior